dsm/USB-Blaster_CH552/README.md

 #
 - This fork added all needed files for correct build.
 - Implement CI to build and release binary files so you don't need to setup or download any build tools or sdk files.
-- support AS mode now.
+- Support AS mode now.
+- Support hardware SPI